 If you have a Medigap policy, it will cover your hospice costs for drugs and respite care.
-Your Medigap policy also will help cover health care costs for problems that aren't part of your terminal illness and related conditions.
-Call your Medigap policy for more information.
+Your Medigap policy will also help cover health care costs for problems that aren't part of your terminal illness and related conditions.
+Call your Medigap policy or your State Health Insurance Assistance Program (SHIP) for more information.